19 Top Benefits Of Beekeeping

 8. Build personal relationships

-In most areas, beekeeping associations allow like-minded people to meet and talk about their passion, bees.
-There are also apps like Meetup that help you network with people that share similar interests.
+In most areas, beekeeping associations allow like-minded people to meet and discuss bees.
+Apps like Meetup also help meet people who share similar interests.

 9. Reduce stress and anxiety

 Everyday life can take its toll on our mental health.
-While yoga, meditation, and exercise are all great options, beekeeping is also an effective relation technique.
+While yoga, meditation, and exercise are great options, beekeeping is also an effective relaxation technique.

 10. Help local gardens flourish

 Beekeeping doesn’t just help large-scale farms with their crops.
-Your backyard garden and all the surrounding homes and parks will also thrive, thanks to your army of honey bees.
+Your backyard and surrounding gardens will also thrive.

 A basket of freshly cut flowers in the garden next to a watering can